-This simple Roasted Salmon fillets served with an herby blood orange and avocado salad is absolutely delicious!
+This simple Roasted Salmon with Blood Orange & Avocado Salad served with an herby blood orange and avocado salad is absolutely delicious!
 Best of all, it’s a super fast Whole30/Paleo weeknight dinner.

 I did what I always do when I feel that way (because this happens every so often to me).
-I ordered myself a Sunbasket Paleo meal kit.
+I ordered myself some Snap Kitchen Meals (you can use code COOKATHOME for $60 off – affiliate).
 It’s something I only do for myself a few times a year, if I know I’m going to be having an especially busy week or just as a treat to myself.

-Not feeling it?
+Not into cooking?
 Find something that inspires you!

-When I’m burnt out on the dinnertime grind, Sunbasket is what works for me.
+When I’m burnt out on the dinnertime grind, Snap Kitchen is what works for me.
 It’s fun to get a big box delivered to my door, and the meals they offer are interesting and fun.
-Best of all, it takes the mental load of dinnertime off of me for the week.
+Best of all, it takes the mental load off of of me for the week.

 You know what else it does?
-Long after we’ve devoured those meals, it’s inspiring me to mix up my regular cooking routine, which is something I really love about it (They also have rocking organic produce and great paleo options, and if you want to try Sunbasket, you can click my link to get 60% off).
-My best advice when you’re in a rut?
+Long after we’ve devoured those meals, it’s inspiring me to mix up my regular cooking routine, which is something I really love about it My best advice when you’re in a rut?
 Find something that inspires you!
-Scroll Pinterest for new recipes, browse some cookbooks.

-In my last Sunbasket box was a roasted salmon recipe topped with almonds, dates, mint, and dill, and it was unbelievably delicious.
+In my last Snap box had a roasted salmon recipe topped with almonds, dates, mint, and dill, and it was unbelievably delicious.
 Ever since, it’s all I can think about!
 That meal is what inspired this recipe!

 Salmon is one of the most nutrient-dense seafoods out there, full of healthy omega-3s, plus potassium, selenium, and vitamin B12.
 I always try to choose wild caught and sustainably sourced salmon because that’s something that’s important to me, but good quality farmed salmon is a-okay in my home too!

 Cooking the Dish